asmodanli/IBM-Data-Science-Professional-Certificate/What is Data Science/Week 2/Data Mining.md

     - [ ] Non-parametric methods.
     - [x] Data Visualization.

-5 - “Formal evaluation could include testing the predictive capabilities of the models on observed data to see how effective and efficient the algorithms have been in reproducing data.”
-This is known as:
+5. “Formal evaluation could include testing the predictive capabilities of the models on observed data to see how effective and efficient the algorithms have been in reproducing data.”
+This is known as

-    - [ ] Reverse engineering.
+    - [ ] Reverse engineering
     - [ ] Overfitting.
     - [x] In-sample forecast.
     - [ ] Prototyping.